 When it came to my turn, I went in and plugged into a huge Ampeg amp and cabinet.
 The position I was standing in was an awkward spot behind one of Steve’s guitar cabinets.
 Steve was situated in the center of the room, perched on a stool.
 The lighting and vibe was very dramatic, like you were in a concert.
 He had the rugs all over the place, et cetera.
 The backup band was Jeremy Colson on drums and this kid that I had seen performing at John Avila’s birthday party on rhythm guitar.

 I can’t remember what we started out with, but it was a very strange vibe to be in there.
 It felt like being in a high school dance, with lights and glitter everywhere.
 Steve was noodling with some chords and instructed us to back him up so he could solo.
 He said the chord names and I completely forgot them after 2 seconds.
 It was an obtuse change that was not something that made sense to me.
 The vibe of the piece was very Celine Dion.
 I had no clue what to do.
 I fumbled around somewhere on the low strings, doing my best to follow the rhythm guitarist.
 It just felt very uncomfortable.
 I screwed it up pretty bad.
 All the while, Steve was in his own little world over there, soloing away.
 He eventually got up from his stool and it occurred to me that when he’s on stage, he’s not putting on a show.
 He always plays like that.
-It was pretty much the Jack Butler stuff, with his hips doing the Shakira thing when he would bend a note or slide around.
+It was pretty much the Jack Butler stuff.

 After that, we started into The Crying Machine, the funk song.
 This one I did alright on, during the main run-through.
 Steve even turned around and smiled at me during this one — the first eye contact he made with me through all of the playing.
-I tried to bond a bit with Jeremy Colson, but his playing was unenthusiastic, and I was having a hard time getting locked in with him.
-He wasn’t trying very hard.
-Maybe he was tired.
-I am used to drummers playing with a lot more power and control.
-It seemed he was more just playing along.
+I was trying to non-verbally communicate with (and lock in with) Jeremy Colson.
+But since it wasn’t his audition and he had probably played the same song 30 times that day, it wasn’t happening.
+Maybe he wasn’t feeling well that day.

 Anyway, at one point in the song, Steve gave me and Jeremy a hand signal to do some kind of interactive solo.
 It pretty much turned into a pentatonic heavy-blues jam.
 Steve sat and watched for a minute, then he started playing along.
 It turned into this big crescendo grand finale of train-wrecked triplets which we didn’t recover from.

 Up next, Steve asked me if I learned Freak Show Excess.
 I told him I knew the whole song except for the Bulgarian Runs.
 He said, “Sorry, but I am looking for someone who knows the material.”
 I answered that I could surely play it, but that I did not have time to learn that specific section.
-I could certainly at least understand it, as I had written pieces that are way more complex.
+I could certainly at least understand it.
 So he offered to show it to me, note by note.
 As the other guys in the band stared at my hands, I tried my best to take a quick guitar lesson from Steve Vai.
 In the moment, my nerves took over and I blanked out.
 I got frustrated and asked Steve, “Is this taking too long?”

 At that, he extended his hand and thanked me for coming.
 As I packed up my bass, he told me that he really respects what I do with my own music and that I should continue to focus on my own vision.
 I really respect Steve for having the courage to do what he does.
 He believes in himself and respects his own ideas and plans.
 He takes what he does very seriously.
 While it could have been devastating to have failed an audition with my favorite musician in the world, I definitely didn’t choose to frame it that way, and learned a more important lesson.
 What I learned that day was that I have to have that same confidence in my own creativity.